-- (a) Written rules of behavior for pupils enrolled in the university school, including, without limitation, prohibited acts; and - (b) Appropriate punishments for violations of the rules. - H Except as otherwise provided in subsection 3, if suspension or expulsion of a pupil is used as a punishment for a violation of the rules, the university school for profoundly gifted pupils shall ensure that, before the suspension or expulsion, the pupil has been given notice of the charges against him or her, an explanation of the evidence and an opportunity for a hearing.
+(a) Written rules of behavior for pupils enrolled in the university school, including, without limitation, prohibited acts; and

+(b) Appropriate punishments for violations of the rules.

+- 2. He Except as otherwise provided in subsection 3, if suspension or expulsion of a pupil is used as a punishment for a violation of the rules, the university school for profoundly gifted pupils shall ensure that, before the suspension or expulsion, the pupil has been given notice of the charges against him or her, an explanation of the evidence and an opportunity for a hearing.
 If a pupil is suspended or expelled, the pupil or, if the pupil is under 18 years of age, the parent or guardian of the pupil may appeal the suspension or expulsion in accordance with the provisions of NRS 392.4671.
 The university school shall ensure that a pupil who is suspended or expelled and is appealing the suspension or expulsion or a pupil who is being considered for suspension or expulsion continues to attend school and receives an appropriate education in the least restrictive environment possible as required by NRS 392.4673.
 The provisions of chapter 241 of NRS do not apply to any hearing or proceeding conducted pursuant to this section.
 Such a hearing or proceeding must be closed to the public. - 3.
-A pupil [who is at least 11 years of age and] who poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process [.] or who is selling or distributing any controlled substance or who is found to be in possession of a dangerous weapon as provided in NRS 392.466 may be removed [only after] from the university school for profoundly gifted pupils [has made a reasonable effort to complete a plan of action based on restorative justice with the pupil in accordance with the provisions of NRS 392.466 and 392.467.] immediately upon being given an explanation of the reasons for the removal of the pupil and pending proceedings, which must be conducted as soon as practicable after removal, for his or her suspension or expulsion. - 4.
-A pupil with a disability [who is at least 11 years of age and] who is enrolled in a university school for profoundly gifted pupils may, in accordance with the procedural policy adopted by the governing body of the university school for such matters and only after the governing body or its designee has reviewed the circumstances and determined that the action is in compliance with the Individuals with Disabilities Education Act, 20 U.S.C. §§ 1400 et seq., be: - (a) Suspended from the university school pursuant to this section for not more than 5 days for each occurrence of proscribed conduct. - (b) Expelled from school pursuant to this section. - (c) Permanently expelled from school pursuant to this section.
+A pupil [who is at least 11 years of age and] who poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process [,] or [who is selling or distributing any controlled substance or] who is found to be in possession of a dangerous weapon as provided in NRS 392.466 may be removed [only after] from the university school for profoundly gifted pupils [has made a reasonable effort to complete a plan of action based on restorative justice with the pupil in accordance with the provisions of NRS 392.466 and 392.467.] immediately upon being given an explanation of the reasons for the removal of the pupil and pending proceedings, which must be conducted as soon as practicable after removal, for his or her suspension or expulsion. - 4.
+Any pupil who sells or distributes any controlled substance while on the premises of any university school for profoundly gifted pupils, at an activity sponsored by a university school for profoundly gifted pupils or on any bus owned by a university school for profoundly gifted pupils shall meet with the school and his or her parent or legal guardian.
+The school may provide a plan of action based on restorative justice to the parent or legal guardian of the pupil or, if the pupil is an unaccompanied pupil, the pupil.
+The pupil may be suspended, expelled or permanently expelled from the school, except that: